ekrem35/training-timer-app/README.md

 # training-timer-app
-a customizable training timer app
+a customizable interval training timer app

 to use: